iotaledger/goshimmer/documentation/docs/protocol_specification/components/ledgerstate.md

 Branches are conflicting if they, or any of their ancestors, are part of the same conflict set.
 The branch DAG can be used to check if branches are conflicting, by applying an operation called normalization, to a set of input branches.
-From this information we can identify messages or transactions that are trying to combine branches belonging to conflicting double spends, and thus introduce an invalid perception of the ledger state.
+From this information we can identify blocks or transactions that are trying to combine branches belonging to conflicting double spends, and thus introduce an invalid perception of the ledger state.

 Since branches represent the ledger state associated with a double spend and sub-branches implicitly share the perception of their parents, we define an operation to normalize a list of branches that gets rid of all branches that are referenced by other branches in that list.
 The function returns `NULL` if the branches are conflicting and can not be merged.

 ### Merging of Branches Into the Master Branch

-A branch gains approval weight when messages from (previously non-attached) `nodeID`s attach to messages in the future cone of that branch.
+A branch gains approval weight when blocks from (previously non-attached) `nodeID`s attach to blocks in the future cone of that branch.
 Once the approval weight exceeds a certain threshold we consider the branch as confirmed.
 Once a conflict branch is confirmed, it can be merged back into the master branch.
 Since the approval weight is monotonically increasing for branches from the past to the future, branches are only merged into the master branch.
 The loosing branches and all their children branches are booked into the container `rejectedBranch` that has the identifier `rejectedBranchID`.